Olympic Games

 Olympic Games Mascots

-The first Olympic mascot appeared at the 1972 Munich Olympic Games.
-Since then, mascots have become a main element of the Olympic image.
+Since then, mascots have become a major element of the Olympic brand.
 Mascots act as a vehicle for communicating the Olympic spirit to the general public, especially children and youth.
-They have come in many shapes and sizes, though they all convey the theme of the Olympic Games, showcase the distinctive geographical features, history and culture of the host city.
+They have come in many shapes and sizes, though they all convey the theme of the Olympic Games, and showcase the distinctive geographical features, history and culture of the host city.

-List of Mascots
+List of Olympic Games Mascots (Summer Games)

-Year
+Year Details

 2008 Beijing

-Beibei, Jingjing), Huanhuan, Yingying and Nini
+Beibei, Jingjing, Huanhuan, Yingying and Nini

 There are five Olympic Mascots for Beijing 2008: Beibei (blue Fish), Jingjing (black Panda), Huanhuan (red Flame), Yingying (yellow Antelope) and Nini (green Swallow).
 Their five names together – "Bei Jing Huan Ying Ni" – translates as ‘Welcome to Beijing’. (more about 2008 Mascots)